JasonEtco/nunjucks-pre-lexer/README.md

 ### Ease of writing templates

 Asynchronous templating is a challenge - Nunjucks has shaky support, and a good, consistent usage of it requires some funky filters.
 This avoids any need for "intentional" asynchronicity by pre-fetching any data that the template needs.

+---

+Question?
+Comments?
+[Open an issue](https://github.com/JasonEtco/nunjucks-pre-lexer/issues/new), happy to talk through it!